 Professional Opinions and Guidelines

 Dentists and dental organizations generally recommend fluoride toothpaste for its proven cavity-fighting benefits.
-However, some dentists are open to the use of non-fluoride toothpaste in certain situations, such as for individuals who have a low risk of tooth decay or who have specific concerns about fluoride.
+Still, some dentists are open to the use of non-fluoride toothpaste in certain situations, such as for individuals who have a low risk of tooth decay or who have specific concerns about fluoride.
 It's always best to discuss your oral health needs with your dentist to determine the most appropriate toothpaste for you.

 Teledentistry and Informed Choices